DidierHenry/TwiScope/README.md

 # TwiScope
-An academic tool to collect Twitter data
+A robust academic tool to collect Twitter data